VH-TVC. Vickers Viscount 720. c/n 46.

 Cancelled from the Australian Aircraft Register - November 30, 1961

 VH-TVC.
-TAA Trans-Australia Airlines - in the original livery at an unknown location, circa 1956.
+TAA Trans Australia Airlines - 'John Oxley' in the original livery at an unknown location, circa 1956.

 VH-TVC.
-TAA Trans-Australia Airlines - in the original livery at Sydney Airport, June 1956.
+TAA Trans Australia Airlines - 'John Oxley' in the original livery at Sydney Kingsford Smith Airport, June 1956.